rombrew/phobia/doc/MachineProbe.md

 PMC will wait for the machine to reach at least `pm.zone_threshold` speed.

-## Speed noise threshold
+## Speed threshold

-In case of you use `pm_probe_spinup` after a flux linkage we estimate speed noise level to know the lower bound of reliable sensorless operation.
-As a result these threshold values are updated.
+In case of you use `pm_probe_spinup` after a flux linkage we estimate speed threshold to know the lower bound of reliable sensorless operation.
+As a result these values are updated.

-	(pmc) reg pm.zone_noise
 	(pmc) reg pm.zone_threshold
+	(pmc) reg pm.zone_tol

-If you have estimated flux linkage in detached mode or specified Kv manually you should probe the noise threshold manually when the machine is running.
+If you have estimated flux linkage in detached mode or specified Kv manually you should probe the tolerance manually when the machine is running.

 	(pmc) pm_fsm_startup
 	(pmc) reg pm.s_setpoint_rpm <rpm>
 	...
-	(pmc) pm_probe_noise_threshold
+	(pmc) pm_probe_threshold_tol

 ## Moment of inertia